twoshark/esp_fixture_driver/README.md

 ### ArtNet Fixture

-The ArtNet Input Mode expects 5 Chanels of DMX data
+The ArtNet Input Mode expects 5 Chanels of DMX data to set the config values

 | <-- Start Channel \
 | `Opacity` | `Animation` | `Option` | `Speed` | `Strobe` |

 ### Hosted File

-The Hosted File Input
+The config values maybe pulled from a json file at a given url.
+Example:

 ```json
 {